Noob-hacker369/Noob-hacker369/README.md

 Here are some of the projects I've worked on:

-- 🚀 [Project 1] - A brief description of the project and its purpose.
+- 🚀 [Project 1] - Metasploit_Payload - A complete tool that allows you to create back door for all OS
-- 💻 [Project 2] - A brief description of the project and its purpose.
+- 💻 [Project 2] -
-- 💡 [Project 3] - A brief description of the project and its purpose.
+- 💡 [Project 3] -

 ## Skills I Offer